project-codeflare/codeflare-sdk/docs/sphinx/user-docs/cluster-configuration.rst

    ))

 .. note::
+  The default images used by the CodeFlare SDK for creating a RayCluster resource depend on the installed Python version:

+  - For Python 3.9: `quay.io/modh/ray:2.35.0-py39-cu121`
+  - For Python 3.11: `quay.io/modh/ray:2.35.0-py311-cu121`

-  `quay.io/modh/ray:2.35.0-py39-cu121` is the default image used by the CodeFlare SDK for creating a RayCluster resource.
-If you have your own Ray image which suits your purposes, specify it in image field to override the default image.
+  If you prefer to use a custom Ray image that better suits your needs, you can specify it in the image field to override the default.
   If you are using ROCm compatible GPUs you can use `quay.io/modh/ray:2.35.0-py39-rocm61`.
 You can also find documentation on building a custom image
   `here <https://github.com/opendatahub-io/distributed-workloads/tree/main/images/runtime/examples>`__.